aicell-lab/ddls-course/content/course/ddls-2024/module-1/lab.md

 {{< cta cta_text="Click Here to Upload" cta_link="https://docs.google.com/forms/d/e/1FAIpQLSfLh0-XiyKhAxCSUBgtdXI_hVFkg5FhbXYgmHc3oYC8ndu_oA/viewform?usp=sf_link" >}}

+#### Grading
 This lab will be graded based on your assignment 1 submission.

 ### Preparation

-For the computer labs, you will only need to look through the rudimentary instructions (section 1) on how to start a Colab session.
-For the later labs, we will need to know about how the file system works, so looking through section 2 is good to do until then (at least module 5-6).
+For this computer labs, you will only need to look through the rudimentary instructions on how to start a Colab session for machine learning.
+We use the following Google Colab notebook on machine learning as an example: [Click this link](https://dmol.pub/ml/introduction.html)

 #### Starting a google Colab session

-In later computer labs, a Google Colab document will be provided for you.
+In this Google Colab document provided.
 To access the linked colab document in the book, simply click the rocket icon in the top right as in the figure below which will take you to the colab document.

 ![Run this notebook](../run-this-notebook.png)